Cheese-S/Bluepage/backendAPI.md

       {}

 ### 💚 **GET** /:id💚
-    NOTE: THE USER RETURN IN THIS CASE WILL NOT HAVE FIELDS ['password', 'answers', 'comicNotifications', 'storyNotifications', 'isAdmin']
+    NOTE: THE USER WILL NOT HAVE FIELDS ['password', 'answers', 'comicNotifications', 'storyNotifications', 'isAdmin'] THE CONTENT WILL NOT HAVE FIELDS ['contentList', 'comments', 'publihsed' (since all contents should be published)]
     - Description
       - Get an user's user object and his **published** content
     - Request Body